Tax Planning Guide: 2026

 Feature Pennsylvania Federal

-Long-term rate (HNW) 3.07% (flat) 20% + 3.8% NIIT
+Long-Term Rate (HNW) 3.07% (flat) 20% + 3.8% NIIT

-Short-term rate 3.07% (flat) Ordinary income (up to 37%)
+Short-Term Rate 3.07% (flat) Ordinary income (up to 37%)

-QSBS exclusion conformity Does not conform Up to 100% exclusion (Sec.
+QSBS Exclusion Conformity Does not conform Up to 100% exclusion (Sec.
 1202)

-Primary residence exclusion Does not conform $250K / $500K exclusion
+Primary Residence Exclusion Does not conform to Sec.
+121 $250K / $500K exclusion

-Source: Pennsylvania Department of Revenue; IRS Publication 544.
+Source: Pennsylvania Department of Revenue, IRS Publication 544.
 As of 2026.
 Rates applicable to high-income taxpayers.

 The Combined Tax Reality